mpowell773/capstone-project-sei/README.md

 This will install pygame.

 At this point, you should have all the dependencies necessary to play the game!
-Clone down the repo (or feel free to fork it and mess with the code!) and within the code directory, run:
+Clone down the repo (or feel free to fork it and mess with the code!) and within the ```code directory```, run:

 ```
 python3 main.py